rkrux/bitcoincore_prnotes/31404-script-notes.md

  * `scriptPubKey`: <OP_1> <OP_PUSHBYTES_32> <TWEAKED_PUBLIC_KEY>
  * `OP_1` at the start signifies Taproot that requires custom handling, no need to manually add the script elements on the stack like done in P2PKH, P2SH.
+ * The addresses start from `bc1p` and are 62 chars in length.

 ### KeyPath Spending
  * While spending from the `keypath`, a signature from a key is required.